9 Best Iron-Rich Foods for Children: Age-Wise Diet Tips to Prevent Anemia

 They also aid digestion and are rich in potassium.
 Including immunity-boosting foods like these is especially important during early childhood.

-5. Rajma (Kidney Beans)
+5. Rajma (Kidney Beans):

 Rajma is a great source of iron, protein, and fibre.
 When cooked well and served with rice or roti, it forms a balanced meal.
 Soaking rajma overnight and cooking it properly helps enhance its iron absorption.